Ethernet v Ultrafast Fibre

 Exactly how fast your service will work is partly determined by how long that copper part of the circuit is.
 The nearer you are to the cabinet, the faster your connection will be.
 On an up to 76 Mbps connection, therefore, those nearest the cabinet will get close to the maximum speed, those more than a few hundred yards away might only be getting 50 or 60 Mbps.

 Other factors come in to play too.
 One is contention, which means you’re sharing the link from the cabinet to the ISP with your neighbours, so at peak times you’ll have less bandwidth available and therefore the link will seem slower.
 The other thing to bear in mind is that broadband is asynchronous.
 That’s a posh word for saying that the data coming in goes faster than the data going out – typically on our hypothetical 76 Mbps connection, upload speeds will only be around 20 Mbps.
 Depending on how you’re using the connection, this can be a performance issue.
-If you want to find out more about how contention can affect your business, click here.
+Find out more about how contention can affect your business.

 Ultrafast broadband is delivered slightly differently.
 It will either be fibre to the premises (FTTP), usually if you’re in an urban area or served by a cable supplier, or it will be something called FTTC G.fast.